spencerdodd/spencerdodd.github.io/_posts/notes-tips-tricks/2018-01-14-pfsense-arbitrary-code-execution.markdown

 ### base64 headaches

 I had an arduous journey trying to get the `base64` payload obfuscation working.
 While not an inherent necessity, it is always nice to add another layer of protection to payload delivery.
-Unfortunately, I ran into some subtlety in how `python` and `php` process `base64` encoding and decoding.
+Unfortunately, I ran into some subtlety with how `python` and `php` process `base64` encoding and decoding.

+**padding purgatory ahead**

 Let's generate a test string that, when encoded with `python`'s `base64` library, requires padding.